Rihand Dam: Forced Relocation

-Enduring such upheavals caused psychic harm in addition to the precipitous drop in living standards.
+Enduring such upheavals caused psychological harm in addition to the precipitous drop in living standards.
 Parshuram Ray goes into further detail when discussing the traumas caused by displacement:The long drawn out, dehumanising [sic], disempowering and painful process of displacement has led to widespread traumatic psychological and socio-cultural consequences.
 It causes dismantling of production systems, desecration of ancestral sacred zones or graves and temples, scattering of kinship groups and family systems, disorganization of informal social networks that provide mutual support, weakening of self-management and social control and disruption of trade and market links etc… Essentially, the very cultural identity of the displaced community and individual is subjected to massive onslaught leading to very severe physiological stress and psychological trauma.Despite these very real traumas, the national government has failed to alleviate suffering in any meaningful way.
 Planners are not pressured by governments to plan for these consequences.
 The disruption in communities that these projects cause also quash potential political unrest or protest, as people can no longer rely on their destroyed networks.

 Within these forced displacements, gender and economic issues bring more hardship.
 Indian law provides no relief to displaced women and women do not enjoy the same economic protections and freedoms that men do.
 Women are consequently forced to rely on male members of the household, as they are not entitled to any benefits the government offers.
 For tribes that have only lived off the land, shifting to a market economy is also a massive shock because they have never engaged in such a system.

 The constant and forced resettlement, in addition to being cruel and callous, threatens gains from these projects such as the Rihand Dam.
 The intergenerational traumas wound those forced to leave, but also disrupt stable villages and economies, ultimately dooming millions of future Indians to poverty.

 The Push for Sustainable Growth

 The construction of the Rihand Dam falls into a larger paradigm, as its construction has arguably propagated more problems than it has benefits.
-Writing in 2003, reporter Diane Raines Ward found:A 1995 Indian Environment Ministry report revealed that 87 percent of India’s river-valley projects did not meet required safeguards.
+Writing in 2003, reporter Diane Raines Ward found:A 1995 Indian Environment Ministry report revealed that 87 percent of India's river-valley projects did not meet required safeguards.
 Recent reports show that larger dam reservoirs are silting up at rates far higher than assumed when the projects were built, that the life span of major Indian dams is likely to be only two-thirds of their projected life, and that every dam built in India during the last 15 years has violated various environmental regulations — from siltation and soil erosion, to the neglect of health, seismological, forest, wildlife, human, and clean water issues.